 Also known as employee morale survey, this survey is used to gather opinions that the management and HR analytic can use to build a positive environment for the employees.
 This can be done by understanding multiple employee perspectives, such as:

 - Contentment in regards to the salary survey, Safety survey and other perks

 - Reasons to stay or leave the job

 - Assessment of company policies

-2. Employee Engagement Survey: This employee engagement survey is implemented when an organization intends to monitor factors that contribute to the performance of its workforce.
+This employee engagement survey is implemented when an organization intends to monitor factors that contribute to its employee performance evaluation.
 An employee engagement survey is conducted with one or more purposes.
 The survey questions can give the management a peek into an employee’s perspective on changes in the organization, their motivation to be productive, how closely do they relate to the work culture and mission, etc. These parameters are measured using employee engagement survey:

 - Employee understanding of assigned tasks